DixonRes/DixonRes/README.md

 A high-performance C implementation for computing Dixon resultants and solving polynomial systems over finite fields using FLINT library.

-## ⚠️ Implementation Notes on Version 1.0.0
+## ⚠️ Implementation Notes for Version 1.0.0

 ### Automatic Algorithm Selection